 Many early stage cancers have a high rate of survival if promptly diagnosed and treated.
 Survival rates for stage 1-3 breast cancer can be as high as 95% at the 5 year mark.
 Unfortunately, late stage cancers have a much lower survival rate; stage 4 breast cancer only has about a 20% survival rate at the 5 year mark.
 Metastatic cancers pose a particularly challenging problem because they can be difficult to contain once spread occurs.
 Many cancers, such as breast, ovarian, gastric, prostate, lung, and others are associated with HER2 overexpression, markedly so in the advanced stages.
 One method of treating HER2 positive cancers includes the use of drug-antibody conjugates (ADC) targeting the HER2 receptors.
 However, ADCs suffer from certain drawbacks, including a limited ability to penetrate cells and tissues, low payload, possible immune responses and high cost.

-This technology provides new compositions that may develop into a novel class of anti-cancer treatments targeting HER2 positive cancers and potentially preventing the metastatic activity of those cancers.
+This portfolio provides new compositions that may develop into a novel class of anti-cancer treatments targeting HER2 positive cancers and potentially preventing the metastatic activity of those cancers.

 • Treatment for cancers associated with HER2 overexpression (breast, ovarian, gastric, prostate, lung, etc.)